nithin04n/Conversational-Image-Recognition-Chatbot/README.md

-# Conversational Image Recognition Chatbot done by - Kaarthic VR
+# Conversational Image Recognition Chatbot

 This project is an interactive AI system that allows users to upload an image and ask questions about its content through a chat interface.
 It uses a combination of vision-language models and a conversational frontend to simulate an intelligent image understanding system.